Prattyush15/Personal-Website/README.md

 A modern, responsive personal portfolio built with Next.js, TypeScript, and Tailwind CSS.
 Features smooth animations, dark theme, and a complete product management portfolio showcase.

+## About

+A quick look at me and my background.

 ## Features

 - Modern Tech Stack: Next.js (App Router), TypeScript, Tailwind CSS